Shimi Tavori: Biography

 Shimshon Tawili was born in Ness Ziona, Israel, to a Yemenite-Jewish family.
 He was the youngest of seven children.

 He met his wife Jennifer Joslyn while performing in New York City in 1982, and married her after a short acquaintance.
 She then moved to Israel to live with him.
 They had three sons, Eliran, Ariel, and Daniel.
 One of his songs, Eliran, is named for his firstborn son.
 After divorcing Joslyn, Tavori married a 17-year-old Israeli model, Aviva Azulai, with whom he had two children, son Ben El Tavori and daughter Bat-El Tavori.
 Tavori later divorced Azulai and married Osnat Lorber.
 They had two children, Orel and Elad, before divorcing.
 After their divorce, Tavori married and later divorced Sylvia Ziv, a resident of Los Angeles with whom he had a long distance relationship.
 He later entered a relationship with Yehudit Bauman, who claims to be the daughter of Italian actor Marcello Mastroianni through a brief holiday romance with her mother.
 Tavori married her in 2016.

 Several of Tavori's children are also involved in the music world.
 His son Daniel was a contestant on Kokhav Nolad, and has also performed as a drummer, participating in one of Tavori's singles.
 His son Eliran works with him in concerts and is a music producer.
-His son Ben El Tavori is a prominent Israeli singer, and part of a famous musical duo with the singer Liraz Russo, known as "Static".
+His son Ben El Tavori is also a prominent singer and was part of a famous musical duo with fellow singer Liraz Russo, known as "Static".